-JAN VALCKE - Mr. Valcke is our President and Chief Operating Officer.
+JAN VALCKE - Mr. Valcke is President & Chief Operating Officer.
 Mr. Valcke has been an officer of the Company since 1996.
 From 1992 to 1996, he was Vice-President of Sales and Marketing of Digipass NV/SA, a member of the Digiline group.
-He co-founded Digiline in 1988 and was a member of its board of directors.
-Mr. Valcke received a degree in Science from St. Amands College in Kortrijk, Belgium.
+He co-founded Digiline in 1988 and was a member of the board of directors of Digiline.
+Mr.Valcke received a degree in Science from St. Amands College in Kortrijk, Belgium.
 Mr. Valcke is 51 years old.

-CLIFFORD K. BOWN - Mr. Bown has been our Executive Vice President and Chief Financial Officer since August 2002.
-Mr. Bown started his career with KPMG LLP where he directed the audits for several publicly held companies.
-From 1991 to 1993, he was CFO for publicly held XL/DATACOMP, a \$300 million provider of midrange computer systems and support services in the U. S. and U.K. Mr. Bown also held CFO positions in two other companies focused on insurance and healthcare from 1995 through 2001.
-Mr. Bown received a B.S. in Accountancy from the University of Illinois, Urbana, Illinois, and an MBA from the University of Chicago.
-He has a CPA certificate.
-Mr. Bown is 53 years old.
+CLIFFORD K. BOWN - Mr. Bown is Executive Vice President & Chief Financial Officer.
+Mr. Bown started his career with KPMG LLP where he directed the audits for several publicly held companies, including a global leader that provides integrated and embedded communications solutions.
+From 1991 to 1993, he was CFO for publicly held XL/DATACOMP, a \$300 million provider of midrange computer systems and support services in the U. S. and U. K. Mr. Bown also held CFO positions in two other companies focused on insurance and healthcare from 1995 through 2001.
+Mr. Bown received a B.S. in Accountancy from the University of Illinois, Urbana, Illinois, his MBA from the University of Chicago, and he has a CPA certificate.
+Mr. Bown is 55 years old.